mheere/react-dropdown-advanced/README.md

     <DropDownMenu getItems={this.getDynamicItems} onClick={this.onClick} direction={DropDownDirection.DownRight} />
 </div>
 ```
 Bit more interesting.
 The code above **calls back for its items** when clicked.
-It also demonstrates the use of a seperator item and the dropdown opening towards the bottom/left.
+So items can be (re)configured before returning the array with items.

+It also shows the use of right side images.
+These can have their own tooltip and on clicking the image the item gets triggered as if it were selected itself.
+The user can check the `clickedImage` property on the ActionItem to check if the user clicked the full item or the image specifically!

 ## **Load the CSS!**
-Do not forget to require or somehow import the corresponding css of this dropdown!
+Do not forget to load the rdropdown.css into your project (using a 'require' or other means)

 `require('react-dropdown-advanced/styles/rdropdown.css')`